- How We Teach (Math)

 Maria Montessori believed that toddlers learn mathematical concepts through everyday practical life experiences, such as caring for themselves, the environment, and others.
 Sweeping and other practical life skills allow the child to develop concepts such as order, problem-solving, cause-and-effect, concentration, and critical thinking.
 We provide opportunities daily for the child to engage in such hands-on, concrete activities, which in turn lead to independence, confidence, self-regulation skills.
 When children have developed good self-regulation skills, they can invest more in their learning.

 Order.
 At this stage, Orientation children are trying to make sense of their world and their place in the world.
 One of the first activities to develop an internal sense of order is isolating a single variable, such as color.
-In a sorting exercise, a child receives pegs of the same shape and size but of different colors.
+In a sorting exercise, a child receives items of the same shape and size but of different colors.
 The child also receives a single bowl with a single color on the outside of that bowl.
-The child then selects the peg of the same color and places that peg in the bowl.
+The child then selects the item of the same color and places that item in the bowl.
 Through holding, seeing, sorting, and classifying the object, the child develops an understanding of order and correlation.

 Quantity and Sequencing.
 Teachers in Orientation introduce and reinforce quantity and sequencing by speaking about everyday events.
 For example, at snack time, the teacher will ask the student, “I see your plate is empty.
 Would you like more?
 How many strawberries would you like?
 Would you like one strawberry [teacher places strawberry on plate] or two strawberries [teacher places another strawberry on plate]?”
 By pointing to the objects, counting with them, and involving students, the teacher collaborates with the student and builds on the student’s natural desire to learn and absorb information.
 Teachers also use language purposefully to teach about sequencing and order.
 For example, a teacher may guide a student to, “First, put on your sock.
 Second, put your shoe on.”
 Or, to minimize spills at lunchtime cleanup, a teacher may advise a student, “First, take your plate.
 Second, get your water bottle.
 Third, get your lunchbox.”
 Through mindful communication, the student is invited and allowed to take everything in and actively participate in the lesson.